lexicalunit/dotfiles/bin/README.md

 ### [`install_odbc`](install_odbc)
 ```
 usage: install_odbc [-h|--help]
-Attempts to install a working ODBC configuration to OS X.
+Attempts to install a working ODBC configuration to macOS.
 Uses unixODBC with FreeTDS from Homebrew.
 Requires hand editing to support your specific installation.
 ```